How it works!

 Two Thirds Of Users Want More Virtual Tours

-Quantitative market research was conducted in July 2015 by an independent market research firm to understand the impact of virtual tours on increasing consumers’ interest in local businesses (specifically in booking a reservation at a hotel or restaurant).
+In July 2015 Google published the results of independent Quantitative Research to understand the impact of virtual tours.
+Consequently the research focused on increasing consumer interest in local businesses with virtual tours including Google Street View Tours.
+Specifically focusing on booking a reservation at a hotel or restaurant.

-- An online survey was conducted with consumers who had searched online for a restaurant or hotel within the previous 30 days (using any device).
+- Consumers searching online for a restaurant or hotel within the previous 30 days (using any device) completed a survey.

-- Different versions of a local business listing (one for a hotel, the other for a restaurant) were created to include basic info, photos and/or a virtual tour (the same media were used to create each version).
+- The research required different versions of local business listings.
+One for a hotel, the other for a restaurant, which included basic info, photos and/or a virtual tour.
+In addition each version used the same media content.

-- Respondents were asked to view one of the different versions for each business (in a randomized order).
-Each respondent viewed:
+- Respondents viewed one of the different versions for each business (in a randomized order).
+Most importantly each respondent viewed:

 1 hotel listing + 1 restaurant listing; and